-Another factor to consider is that various transmissions modes have significantly different duty cycles and this affects the average power that is actually radiated.
+Another factor to consider is that various transmission modes have significantly different duty cycles and this affects the average power that is actually radiated.
 For continuous-carrier modes, e.g. F3E (FM), the power shown is constant for the duration of the transmission.
-For duty-cycle transmission modes, e.g. A1A (CW), the power shown is during key-down and the average power during a transmission is approximately 45% of the value shown.
+For intermittent transmission modes, e.g. A1A (CW), the power shown is during key-down and the average power during a transmission is approximately 45% of the value shown.
 For single-sideband (SSB) voice, Emission Class J3E, the power shown is expressed as peak envelope power (PEP).
 The average power per transmission depends upon the characteristics of the operator’s voice and is typically 30 to 40% of the value shown.
 For emission class A3E (AM), the power shown is PEP and the average power per transmission is about 80% of the value shown.
-Narrow-bandwidth digital modes, e.g. J2B (PSK31), typically operate at far less than the maximum power authorized .
+Narrowband digital modes (which require a bandwidth of less than 3 kHz) typically operate at far less than the maximum power authorized because high power is not needed for reliable communications.

-Similarly for antenna gain and feeder loss, the maximum values shown are also notional and the actual antenna gain and feeder loss at any amateur station will be affected by near field effects, cost considerations, equipment availability and individual operator needs.
+Similarly for antenna gain and feeder loss, the maximum values shown are also notional and the actual antenna gain and feeder loss at any amateur station will be affected by near field effects, cost considerations, equipment availability, local planning regulations and individual operator needs.

+For all tables covering receiving modes, a typical receiver noise figure (NF) has been given for the various bandwidths.
+These figures are taken from either the specifications of commercially manufactured amateur equipment, or from measurements made on amateur home-built equipment for those frequency bands where commercial manufactured amateur equipment is not available.

-To improve the usability of the data in Tables 1 through 8 the frequency ranges in The tables have been arranged to group, as far as possible, frequency bands that use similar techniques and equipment, noting that the techniques used by the amateur service continues to evolve over time as technology, equipment availability and the regulatory environment changes, so individual characteristics for any particular band or mode of transmission may be different to the values in the Tables.
+To improve the usability of the data in Tables 1 through 8 the frequency ranges in the tables have been arranged to group, as far as possible, frequency bands that use similar techniques and equipment, noting that the techniques used by the amateur service continues to evolve over time as technology, equipment availability and the regulatory environment changes, so individual characteristics for any particular band or mode of transmission may be different to the values in the tables.
+The need for additional application information will depend upon the specific band sharing issues.

-Following Tables of the amateur service when using the data contained in Tables 1 through 8 when undertaking sharing and compatibility studies.

-TABLE 1A

-Characteristics of amateur systems for Morse on-off keying, PSK31, NBDP and weak signal modes below 900 MHz